 Custodial Credit Risk - Deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the School's deposits may not be returned to the School.
 The School does not have a custodial credit risk policy.
 Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company (FDIC) up to \$250,000.
-As of June 30, 2016, the School was not exposed to custodial credit risk.
+As of June 30, 2019, the School was exposed to custodial credit risk.
+One of the School's bank accounts exceeded the FDIC insurance limit by \$180,865.

-3. DUE FROM OTHER AGENCY
+3. DUE FROM OTHER AGENCIES

-Amounts Due from Other Agencies included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the Osceola County District School Board for the Charter School Implementation Grant expenditures awaiting reimbursement.
+Amounts Due from Other Agencies included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the Osceola County District School Board for the FEFP funds and capital outlay funds.
 This receivable is considered to be fully collectible and as such, no allowance for uncollectible is accrued.